AmihayHassan/ExtracrtNumbers/README.md

 ### On your computer:

-1. Make sure you computer has Python installed, if not you can download it from [here](https://www.python.org/downloads/)
+1. Make sure your computer has Python installed, if not, you can download it from [here](https://www.python.org/downloads/)
 2. Clone this repository to your local machine by running the following command in your terminal:

 ```bash
 git clone https://github.com/AmihayHassan/ExtracrtNumbers.git
 ```
+or by downloading the project as `.zip` archive.

 3. Install the required packages by running the following command in your terminal: